-1. Citing data sets

-a.
-A user downloads a data set, perform some scientific activity on it or with it, publishes the result, and cites the data source using a PID.
+- 1. Citing data sets - a.
+A user downloads a data set, does some science, publishes the result, and cites the data source using a PID.

 Recommendation: The PID should resolve to a landing page that provides access to the exact same data.
 The PID may link to the data set series from which the data set was taken.
 Citation guidelines should provide information on how to cite the individual data set used.